My Cart (0 pieces)

 Which is better, PNG or SVG?

-They are used for different purposes and have some key differences.
+They are used in most common image formats for different purposes and have some key differences.
 Here are some points to consider when deciding which format is best for you:

 Size.